AdobeDocs/release-notes.en/current.md

 New Workfront course and tutorials on Experience League.

-**Note:** Translation on Experience League for all Workfront tutorials and product documentation is coming soon!
+**Update August 23:** Translation on Experience League for all Workfront tutorials and product documentation is coming soon!

 |Published|Name|Type|Description |
 | -----------| ---------- | ---------- | ---------- |